flipboxfactory/organizations/docs/objects/organization-type.md

 # Organization Type

-One may access the following public properties and methods on an [Organization Type].
+You may access the following public properties and methods on an [Organization Type].

 ## Public Properties
 The following properties are available: